Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/AppDomainExtensions.md

 ### PreloadAssemblies(AppDomain appDomain, string directory)

-Preloads all the assemblies inside the specified directory into the specified [AppDomain](#).This method also preloads all referenced assemblies.
+Preloads all the assemblies inside the specified directory into the specified [AppDomain](#).
+This method also preloads all referenced assemblies.

 #### Parameters